Iriomote cat: Diet

-Reproductive behavior
+Reproductive behaviour

 During the mating season, Iriomote cats become active during the day as well.
-Breeding females are more active than nonbreeding ones during the late night and morning hours.
-Outside the mating season the cats live in solitary, but when they begin breeding they act together.
+Breeding females are more active than non-breeding ones during the late night and morning hours.
+Outside the mating season the cats live in solitude, but when they begin breeding, they live together.
 The mating season lasts from December to March, and females go into heat several times during this period, with the peak being in January and February.
-Towards the end of February, they fast for about two weeks.
-It is during this period that females are most sexually excited.
+In late February, a fasting period lasting approximately two weeks occurs.
+This time frame is notable, as it coincides with a peak in sexual excitement among females.
 Male and female cats always stay together at this time, and it is thought that conception happens during these two weeks.

-Pregnancy is viviparous, and between April and June pregnant female cats give birth to 1–3 kittens in a tree hollow or cavern.
+Between April and June, pregnant female cats give birth to 1–3 kittens in a tree hollow or cavern.
 The locations chosen for birthing and rearing are dry and have good ventilation.
 Kittens stay with their mother for about eleven months.
 They begin to become more independent during the fall and winter months.
 They stay in their mother's home range from anywhere between a few months and years.
-Kittens reach maturity twenty months after birth.
+Kittens reach maturity at twenty months after birth.